Axis LMS Performance Management

 Managing your Assessments will bring up a list of all your existing assessments.
 If there are currently no assessments on your system, you’ll be asked to create your first.

-When creating an Assessment, the first step is to give it a name; after this, your assessment will appear in the listing.
+When Creating an Assessment, the first step is to give it a name; after this, your assessment will appear in the listing.
 Your new assessment will have four tool buttons available from the list: Edit Settings, Edit Content, Copy the Assessment, or Remove the Assessment.

 Editing the Assessment's settings is where you're able to label each box, and their suggestions.
 This is also where you're able to edit the Ranges which determine where a user falls in the matrix.

-The matrix is broken into an X and Y axis - Potential versus Performance.
+The matrix is segmented into an X and Y axis - Potential versus Performance.
 High Performance will move a user’s placement further to the right of the Matrix, and a Higher Potential will move them further to the top - an ideal placement is the top-rightmost box.

 After finishing with an Assessment’s Settings, the next step is to add questions to determine Users’ Potential versus Performance.
 To do this, return to the Assessment listing and click the Pencil icon to edit the Assessment’s questions.

 Questions are broken down into Potential Questions and Performance Questions.
 Each question you create has no ‘correct’ answer, but instead a target value.
 A user who matches the target value receives a 100%.

 After you’ve finished creating questions for your Assessment, it is completed.
 You can now return to the listing to either copy the Assessment, or Remove it.